cloudflare/cloudflare-docs/content/rules/configuration-rules/settings.md

 [Rocket Loader](/speed/optimization/content/rocket-loader/) prioritizes your website's content (such as text, images, and fonts) by deferring the loading of all your JavaScript code until after rendering.

-Use this setting to enable or disable Rocket Loader for matching requests.
+Use this setting to turn on or off Rocket Loader for matching requests.

 {{<details header="API information">}}